Kenya Airways pilots strike over benefits, stopping flights

 The Kenya Airline Pilots Association wants a fund for retirement savings plan reinstated with immediate effect and is pushing for the sacking of top management, accusing it of mishandling the labor dispute.

-The airline’s management has said it will not negotiate with the pilots until they resume work.
+The airline’s management has said it won’t negotiate with the pilots until they resume work.

 On Monday, there appeared to be less chaos at the main airport in Kenya’s capital, Nairobi, though the airline said about 9,000 passengers were affected by the strike.
 It said 25 tons of cargo had been shipped.